 These specialist teachers, called Teacher Coordinators (TCs) form a valuable part of the Academy’s highly-successful Connecting STEM Teachers programme established in 2011 and is currently active in 900 schools across the UK.

 The programme aims to create a national network of support for teachers across all STEM subjects, ensuring they have the knowledge and confidence to engage a greater number and wider spectrum of school students with STEM.
-Boeing will also support the development of high quality STEM teaching and learning resources for use across the Connecting STEM Teachers network, available in mid-2017.
+Boeing support the development of high quality STEM teaching and learning resources such as Mission to Mars, for use across the Connecting STEM Teachers network.

-Central to the continued success of the Connecting STEM Teachers programme is the work of the Academy’s Teacher Coordinators (TCs) who lead support networks for local STEM teachers across the UK.
+Central to the continued success of the Connecting STEM Teachers programme is the work of the Academy’s TC’s who lead support networks for local STEM teachers across the UK.